Singularities and full convergence of the M\"obius-invariant Willmore flow in the $3$-sphere: Appendix A

-where $g_{\textnormal{poin}}$ should be some fixed smooth metric of zero scalar curvature on the Clifford-torus, in order to prove - under appropriate ``mild'' conditions on the considered flow line $\{F_t\}_{t\in [0,T_{\textnormal{max}(F_0)})}$ - by a parabolic bootstrap argument $C^{\infty}$-smoothness of the ``weak flow line'' $\{\tilde F_t\}$ up to $t=T_{\textnormal{max}}(F_0)$ and actually including $t=T_{\textnormal{max}}(F_0)$, provided $T_{\textnormal{max}}(F_0)$ is here supposed to be finite.
-Again inspired by the classical example of the Ricci flow, we could use here Proposition \ref{short.time.solution} and Theorem 3 (1) in \cite{Ruben.MIWF.III}, in order to obtain an immediate contradiction to the finiteness of $T_{\textnormal{max}}(F_0)$.
-Hence, there would have to hold here $T_{\textnormal{max}}(F_0)=\infty$, which would rule out singularities along $\{F_t\}$, at least under appropriate additional conditions on the original flow line $\{F_t\}$ of the MIWF.
-However, comparing the ``weak Willmore flow'' for immersions of $\sphere^2$ into $\rel^3$ in \cite{Palmurella.2020} with the MIWF \eqref{Moebius.flow}, we discover at least two basic problems when trying to perform such a program for the MIWF: \begin{itemize} \item[1)] We neither have formula (2.2) in Theorem 2.4 of \cite{Palmurella.2020} nor the estimates of Theorem 2.8 of \cite{Palmurella.2020} at our disposal, because the main results of M\"uller's and De Lellis' papers \cite{De.Lellis.Mueller.2005} and \cite{De.Lellis.Mueller.2006} and of Kuwert's and Scheuer's article \cite{Kuwert.Scheuer.2020} only hold for the classical Willmore flow moving immersions of the $2$-sphere $\sphere^2$ into $\rel^3$ respectively $\rel^n$, whereas we have to consider immersions of a fixed torus $\Sigma$ - for example of the Clifford-torus - into $\sphere^3$.
-We therefore don't have any tool, in order to either bound the deviation $\parallel e^{u_t}-1 \parallel_{L^{\infty}(\Sigma)}$ of the conformal factors $e^{u_t}$ of $\tilde F_t^*(g_{\textnormal{euc}})$ on $\Sigma$ or the areas and barycenters of the immersions $\tilde F_t$ in terms of their Willmore energies $\Will(F_t)$ respectively areas $\Area(F_t)$ - or in terms of any other controllable geometric quantity, uniformly for all $t\in [0,T_{\textnormal{max}(F_0)})$.
-Compare here to the proof of Theorem 1.9 in \cite{Palmurella.2020}. \item[2)] Another fundamental problem lies in the fact, that first of all the embeddings $F_t$ are uniformly conformal w.r.t. varying metrics $g_{\textnormal{poin}}(t)$ of zero scalar curvature, and that the moduli space $\Mod_1$ is isomorphic to $\quat/\textnormal{PSL}_2(\ganz)$ by Theorem 2.7.2 in \cite{Jost.2006}, whereas there is - up to conformal automorphisms - only one conformal class on $\sphere^2$ by Corollary 5.4.1 in \cite{Jost.2006}.
-Therefore the reasoning yielding Lemma 1.1 in \cite{Palmurella.2020} breaks down, i.e. we cannot achieve an explicit and useful formula - see formula (1.8) in \cite{Palmurella.2020} - for the tangential vector field $\{U(F_t)\}$ along $\{F_t\}$, which yields the exact ``modified flow equation''
+where $g_{\textnormal{poin}}$ should be some fixed smooth metric of zero scalar curvature on the Clifford torus, in order to prove - under appropriate, mild conditions on the considered flow line $\{F_t\}_{t\in [0,T_{\textnormal{max}}(F_0))}$ - by means of a parabolic bootstrap argument $C^{\infty}$-smoothness of the ``relaxed flow line'' $\{\tilde F_t\}$ up to $t=T_{\textnormal{max}}(F_0)$ and actually including $t=T_{\textnormal{max}}(F_0)$, provided $T_{\textnormal{max}}(F_0)$ is finite.
+Following many classical examples in the field of geometric flows we could use here Theorem 2 (1) and Theorem 3 (1) in \cite{Ruben.MIWF.III} in order to obtain a contradiction to the finiteness of $T_{\textnormal{max}}(F_0)$, and there would actually have to hold $T_{\textnormal{max}}(F_0)=\infty$.
+Hence, this technique might rule out singularities along $\{F_t\}$, at least under appropriate additional conditions on the original flow line $\{F_t\}$ of the MIWF.
+However, comparing the ``distributional Willmore flow'' for immersions of $\sphere^2$ into $\rel^3$ in \cite{Palmurella.2022} with the MIWF \eqref{Moebius.flow} we discover at least two big problems when trying to adapt such a program to the MIWF: \begin{itemize} \item[1)] First of all, following Definition 1.8 in \cite{Palmurella.2022} and thus trying to write the MIWF-equation \eqref{Moebius.flow} ``in a weak form'', namely in terms of the 2nd order distribution \eqref{distributional.Willmore} instead of the well-known 4th order differential operator \eqref{Euler.Lagrange.operator}, does not work out, simply because the leading factor $\frac{1}{|A^0_{F_t}|^4}$ on the right hand side of \eqref{Moebius.flow} prevents us from successfully integrating by parts.
+Hence, this entire approach to the MIWF seems to break down from the very beginning.
+But even if we could somehow overcome this first obstruction, then we would neither have formula (2.2) in Theorem 2.4 of \cite{Palmurella.2022} nor the estimates of Theorem 2.8 of \cite{Palmurella.2022} at our disposal, because the main results of M\"uller's and De Lellis' papers \cite{De.Lellis.Mueller.2005} and \cite{De.Lellis.Mueller.2006} and of Kuwert's and Scheuer's article \cite{Kuwert.Scheuer.2020} only hold for the classical Willmore flow moving immersions of the $2$-sphere into $\rel^3$ respectively $\rel^n$, whereas we would have to consider immersions of a fixed torus - for example of the Clifford torus - into $\sphere^3$.
+We therefore do not have any tool which might help us to control either the deviation $\parallel e^{u_t}-1 \parallel_{L^{\infty}(\Sigma)}$ of the conformal factors $e^{u_t}$ of $\tilde F_t^*(g_{\textnormal{euc}})$ on $\Sigma$ or the deviation of areas and barycenters of the immersions $\tilde F_t$ in terms of the initial Willmore energy $\Will(F_0)$ and initial area $\Area(F_0)$, nor in terms of any other controllable geometric quantity, for all $t\in [0,T_{\textnormal{max}}(F_0))$ \footnote{See here the proofs of Theorem 1.9 and Proposition 5.3 in \cite{Palmurella.2022} for precise information.}. \item[2)] Another fundamental problem lies in the fact that first of all the embeddings $F_t$ are uniformly conformal with respect to varying metrics $g_{\textnormal{poin}}(t)$ of zero scalar curvature, and that the moduli space $\Mod_1$ is isomorphic to $\quat/\textnormal{PSL}_2(\ganz)$ by Theorem 2.7.2 in \cite{Jost.2006}, whereas there is - up to conformal automorphisms - only one conformal class on $\sphere^2$ by Corollary 5.4.1 in \cite{Jost.2006}.
+Therefore the reasoning yielding Lemma 1.1 in \cite{Palmurella.2022} breaks down, i.e. we cannot easily achieve an explicit and useful formula - just as formula (1.8) in \cite{Palmurella.2022} - for the tangential vector field $\{U(F_t)\}$ along $\{F_t\}$ which yields the concretely modified flow equation